cssyphus/TamperMonkeyUserScripts/README.md

 ## Improve TheWeatherNetwork - weather page for your area

 Provides a clean-page experience - Hides almost everything except the weather panel.
-If you are still getting ads, install Raymond Hill's [UBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) extension in your browser (ten million users are probably not wrong...).
+If you are still getting ads, install Raymond Hill's [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) extension in your browser (ten million users are probably not wrong...).

 ## Improve Purolator's Shipping Tracker